PROJECT UPDATE

 Challenge: A migration phenomenon under threat

-Every fall 90% of North America’s boreal forest biodiversity takes to the sky in one of the world’s largest natural phenomena — the boreal bird migration.
-But in the past 50 years, North America has lost 2.9 billion birds — one-third of the avian population.
+Every fall 90% of the biodiversity in North America’s boreal forest takes to the sky in one of the world’s largest natural phenomena — the boreal bird migration.
+But in the past 50 years, North America has lost 2.9 billion birds, one-third of the avian population.
 Most of those lost are migratory birds.
-Of the 5 billion birds that migrate south in the fall, more than one-third will not survive to return in the spring.
-Human caused threats throughout this journey compound already high levels of natural mortality.
+Of the 5 billion birds that migrate south in the fall, only half will survive to return in the spring.
+Human caused threats throughout this journey compound and accellerate already high levels of natural mortality.

 MIGRATING TREE SWALLOWS.
-Migratory birds tend to concentrate in large numbers along any number of U.S. coastlines including the Great Lakes.
+Migratory birds tend to concentrate in large numbers along any number of U.S. coastlines including the N. American Great Lakes.
 Image: William Leaman / Alamy

-During fall migration, billions of birds travel on a movement trajectory that guides them towards the U.S. Great Lakes region.
-Ten percent of the U.S. population (over thirty million people) live within the watersheds of the Great Lakes.
-This includes the metropolitan areas of Chicago, Milwaukee, Cleveland, and Detroit, and the cities of Duluth, Green Bay, and Buffalo.
+During fall migration, billions of birds travel on a movement trajectory that guides them towards the North American Great Lakes region.
+Ten percent of the U.S. population (over thirty million people) and thirty percent of the Canadian population (eleven million people) live within the watersheds of the Great Lakes.
+This includes the metropolitan areas of Toronto, Chicago, Milwaukee, Cleveland, and Detroit, and the cities of Thunder Bay, Duluth, Green Bay, Windsor, and Buffalo.
 These same coastal areas host disproportionally large concentrations of birds during migration.
 Impacts from the most dangerous human-centric threats to birds — including habitat loss, predators, pesticides, and collisions with manmade structures such as buildings, communication towers, wind turbines, and power lines — are intensified in these populated coastal regions.

 ATTRACTED TO COASTAL GLOW.
 Nocturnally migrating birds are drawn to artificial light and disproportionately concentrate their movements and stops within Great Lakes coastal cities.
 Within these ‘light halos,’ mortality caused by collisions with structures and predation by house cats is intensified.